easy-updates-manager/easy-updates-manager/readme.txt

 * New contributor: <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>

 == Upgrade Notice ==

+= 6.2.0 =
+Added screen options for items per page and disabling the dashboard.

 = 6.1.8 =
 Manual logs for translations now work with WordPress 4.6.